unaibenidorm/Samsung-Galaxy-Book-ov02c10-webcam-driver/README.md

-# Samsung Galaxy Book3 Ultra Webcam Driver Fix (OV02C10)
+# Samsung Galaxy Book 3 Webcam Driver Fix (OV02C10)

 This repository provides a patched **DKMS kernel module** for the **OmniVision OV02C10** image sensor.
 This sensor is used in the **Samsung Galaxy Book3 Ultra** (and potentially other Galaxy Book models) connected via the Intel IPU6 CSI bridge.